Funding a Trust to Avoid Guardianship or Conservatorship

 The grantor will not own any property in their individual name if all assets have been funded into the name of the revocable living trust.
 They'll instead be owned by the trust and managed by the trustee for the benefit of the beneficiary.
 The trust assets therefore won't be subject to a court-supervised conservatorship should the grantor become mentally incapacitated, although the grantor might still need a guardian to see to their medical care and to oversee small daily expenses.

 The grantor can name a successor or disability trustee in the trust agreement, someone to whom they give legal authority to step in and take over management of trust assets should a time come when they can no longer do so independently.

 A revocable living trust can only control assets that have been funded and transferred into it.
 This can pose a problem for life insurance, retirement accounts, and annuities.

 The grantor can change the owner of the life insurance or a non-qualified annuity to the revocable trust, although this can't be done with retirement accounts or qualified annuities.
 A change of ownership for these types of assets will trigger an immediate income tax on their value.

-He can sign a general power of attorney or a specific power of attorney with the account custodian, but this must be done before his incapacitation occurs and ideally well in advance.
-Courts will generally not honor powers of attorney if there's any question as to whether the individual was incapacitated at the time he signed it.
+The grantor can sign a general power of attorney or a specific power of attorney with the account custodian, but this must be done before incapacitation occurs and ideally well in advance.
+Courts will generally not honor powers of attorney if there's any question as to whether the individual was incapacitated at the time they signed it.

 Some states offer creditor protection for life insurance or annuities that are owned by an individual rather than a revocable living trust, so changes of ownership should be avoided with these assets.
 And if a general power of attorney is used, it must contain the specific ability for the agent—the individual authorized with these powers—to deal with life insurance policies, annuities, and retirement accounts.